w3f/polkadot-wiki/docs/kusama-ledger.md

 and accept the prompts on your Ledger device to install the application.

 First it will prompt you to allow an unsafe manager.
-Navigate all the way to the left and click both buttons to allow the unsafe manager to install the kusama app.
+Navigate all the way to the left and click both buttons to allow the unsafe manager to install the Kusama app.

 After some processing time, the screen of your device will update to say "Install app Kusama".
 Again, navigate all the way to the right, verify the Identifier hash matches the one that is printed